-Populating the Postgres database.
+Populating the Supabase Postgres database with actual structure.

 Within Supabase, you can create custom roles.
 These roles can be used to make sure only users with the correct role can select, update, delete data - Authorization.

 Together with tables, we can populate the first part of our database.
 In this population, we have also integrated relations.
 The reason we use relations is simple: we want to make sure that data can only be created with correct information.
 If you can insert a random value for user, then your database structure is incomplete.
 This can cause issues with rendering the data in your application later.